-If you have convictions, cautions, reprimands, PND etc. for other offences, there is a rebuttable presumption that we will reject your application.
+If you have convictions, cautions, reprimands, PND etc for other offences that are NOT protected., there is a rebuttable presumption that we will reject your application.

 PLEASE NOTE: It is for YOU to rebut the presumption that convictions etc., will attract refusal of clearance.
 You should therefore include on your vetting application any circumstances surrounding the offence(s) that you feel justify vetting clearance in your case.